utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/publish-private-network-elements-with-api.md

 ![The API call in Postman](https://assets.postman.com/postman-docs/v10/create-private-network-folder-api.jpg)

-The request’s response will look similar to the following:
+On success, your request’s response will look similar to the following:

 ```json
 {